mgrimaldi11/mgrimaldi11.github.io/index.md

 ## Summary

-I am a Postdoctoral Researcher in the Department of Control and Computer Engineering at Politecnico di Torino, where I am currently working on efficient algorithms for computation‐intensive AI applications.
+Hi there!
+I am Matteo Grimaldi, a Postdoctoral Researcher in the Department of Control and Computer Engineering at Politecnico di Torino.

-Specifically, my research is devoted to developing novel compression techniques and optimization strategies to deploy deep learning models on resource‐constrained devices.
-Moreover, I am investigating novel approaches to enable continual learning at the edge.
+I am currently working on efficient algorithms for computation‐intensive AI applications.
+More specifically, my research is devoted to developing novel compression techniques and optimization strategies to deploy deep neural networks on resource‐constrained devices.

-Being fascinated by human intelligence, I am thrilled to learn how to teach machines to mimic it.

 <!-- You can use the [editor on GitHub](https://github.com/mgrimaldi11/mgrimaldi11.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files. -->